grantcarthew/node-perj/README.md

 * Node: v4.7.0 or later.
 * Browser: Not tested

-The name `jrep` was taken on NPM.
+The name `perj` was taken on NPM.
 The package is published as `j-rep` which is fitting because it is how to pronounce it.

 ```sh